CQTS/introduction-to-cubical/README.md

 ## Goals of this Course

 These notes were written with the following goals in mind.
-These notes
-should:
+The lectures should:

 * **Be readable linearly**: Concepts introduced in this course are carefully sequenced so that nothing is used before it can be